alwaysdata/documentation/content/architecture/bug-bounty.en.md

 The following list includes vulnerability reports not accepted by our services and the reason:

 * the name of the accounts is accessible [in many different ways]({{< ref "remote-access/misc#list-accounts" >}});
-* addresses in `.alwaysdata.net` - and their connection details - are linked to our customers' accounts.
+* addresses in `.alwaysdata.net` are linked to our customers' accounts.
 Their flaws are beyond our control;
+	* in particular if they disclose their connection details;
 * The `/tmp` directory is a [shared directory]({{< ref "remote-access/misc#tmp-directory" >}});
 * “https://files.alwaysdata.com” features public files;
 * the password reset link expires after 3 days or upon the next login to the administration interface;